SteveBarnett/Remixing/_thinking/zen/notes-from-six-months-of-studying-and-practicing-zen.md

 - **The union of Absolute and Relative, of emptiness and form.**
 - The infinite causes and conditions of Reality create everything.
 From the perspective of the Absolute, **there are no problems, no choices**, no separation.
 No shoulds, no coulds, only what is.
 - Notice the causes and conditions that lead to your suffering.
 Take care of your suffering.

+Looking back on the above bullets after a few days, these seem a bit unsatisfying!
+I feel like these six months have been really good for my practice.
+And that I've made small, ongoing, changes.
+But these bullets above don't capture that.
+They are good little reminders, though.

+And I'm using these, and the extended notes below, to do another update to [my (applied) philosophy](/thinking/my-applied-philosophy/).
+And that is pleasing.

 ## Bit of a summary